-A common misconception in our industry is that collection societies such as ASCAP or BMI in the US cover all of a music creator’s publishing needs.
-While essential, these organizations only account for one slice of a creator’s revenue pie.
+A common misconception within our industry is that collection societies like ASCAP and BMI meet all of a music creator’s publishing needs.
+While essential, these organizations only account for a slice of a creator’s revenue pie.

 It Starts With Registration

-The files are then populated with song-specific data, including titles, split percentages, and IPIs that enable collection societies to make proper payment to rights owners.
+The files are then populated with song-specific data, including titles, split percentages, and IPIs that enable collection societies to make proper payments to rights owners.
 Songtrust sends CWRs on a weekly basis to the collection societies that we have direct relationships with around the globe.
-The client won’t see works submitted to Songtrust appear in their performing rights organization (PROs, like ASCAP or BMI in the US) or collective management organization (CMOs, like GEMA in Germany) public repertoire until the CWR is ingested by that society and then populated to their individual sites.
+Works submitted by Songtrust will not appear in the pubic repertoires of PROs or Collective Management Organizations (CMOs) until the CWR is ingested by that society and populated to their individual sites.
 (Note: some PROs and CMOs have minimum earning or usage thresholds before a work will display in their online public repertoire.)

 At The Heart of Music Publishing

-A counterclaim occurs when our registration conflicts with an existing registration for the work - for example, if a Songtrust client registers a song with a 50/50 songwriting split, but their co-writer has already registered it and claimed 100% of the composition.
-Until this dispute is resolved, the registration won't be completed, and the song could show conflicting information, duplicate registrations, or outdated information in the public repertoire.
-Just the same, all royalty disbursements for that song will freeze until resolved.
+A counterclaim occurs when our registration conflicts with a preexisting registration for the work.
+For example, if a Songtrust client registers a song with a 50/50 songwriting split, but their co-writer has already registered it and claimed 100% of the composition.
+The registration won't be completed until this dispute is resolved, and the song could show conflicting information, duplicate registrations, or outdated information in the public repertoire.
+Similarly, all royalty disbursements for that song will freeze until resolved.
 All other works will begin to appear over a period of weeks to several months depending on the individual society’s registration protocol.

 It’s important to note that publishing is a long game and global registration can take some time to complete.
-This is due to the number of societies your works should be registered at, each society’s individual process and timeline, and the additional work around songs with multiple co-writers, multiple publishers, etc.
+This is due to the number of societies your works should be registered at, each society’s individual process and timeline, and the additional work around songs with multiple co-writers, publishers, etc.

 Taking Control Of Your Royalties

 When clients join Songtrust, they’re positioning themselves to overcome the financial challenges today’s music industry presents.
 As soon as works are submitted, we make it possible for every music creator to fill in the gaps in their global royalty collection that a collection society membership doesn’t entirely address.
-Our footprint covers a majority of the world’s music publishing market, which our clients automatically benefit from when works are submitted through their online dashboard.
+Our footprint covers most of the global music publishing market, which our clients automatically benefit from when works are submitted through their online dashboard.